NukolLodda/NukolLodda/README.md

 Hello I'm NukolLodda
-I am a modder for Minecraft who made Tekora and Modussy I am also currently studying computer science and as of now, I know python, java, and javascript.
+I am a modder for Minecraft who made Tekora and Modussy I am also currently studying computer science and as of now, I know python, java, and javascript and I plan to learn C++ in the future.

 Pronouns: He/him <br>